Loading...

 How to consume Croissant, Cappuccino without glucose spikes

-Reduce the size of the croissant to limit carbohydrate intake while still enjoying your treat.
+Reduce the portion size of the croissant and cappuccino to minimize the impact on your blood sugar.

 healthspan-mbl